brave/brave-browser/docs/source/installing-brave.rst

 to enable `user namespaces
 <https://superuser.com/questions/1094597/enable-user-namespaces-in-debian-kernel#1122977>`_.
 For security reasons, we do NOT recommend running with the ``--no-sandbox`` flag.
 For more info, see https://github.com/brave/brave-browser/issues/1986#issuecomment-445057361.

+The current signing keys are also available from <https://brave.com/signing-keys/>.

 Release Channel Installation
 ============================